yanxian-ll/GS-SR/README.md

 ![alt text](assets/library-result.jpeg)

-- Training Speed: The training speed of GS-SR is about the same as the original version.
-The variations in training time are primarily due to evaluation and logging.
+- Training Speed: The training speed of GS-SR is comparable to the original version, with variations primarily due to evaluation and logging.

-- Rendering Quality: Scaffold/Octree-2DGS/PGSR resulte in a significant increase in PSNR and maintain a comparable training speed.
+- Rendering Quality: Methods like Scaffold / Octree-2DGS / PGSR significantly increase PSNR while maintaining similar training speeds.

-- Reconcstruction Quality: Scaffold/Octree-2DGS/PGSR ensures more robust training, especially in texture-less and scene marginal regions.
-And the quality of its surface reconstruction has barely deteriorated.
+- Reconstruction Quality: These methods ensure more robust training, especially in texture-less and marginal regions of scenes, with minimal deterioration in surface reconstruction quality.

 ### Some suggestions